The following principles are set to protect and facilitate the exercise of shareholders’ rights

 - There were no obstacles for shareholders to exchange information regarding their fundamental rights.

-As a result of our continuous improvement on meeting arrangements, in 2015, Big C received 5TIA score (excellent level) from the Thai Investors Association.
+As a result of our continuous improvement on meeting arrangements, in 2016, Big C received 5TIA score (excellent level for the 2nd consecutive years) from the Thai Investors Association.